Introduction and recent developments

 - to make changes in the appointment or terms of contract of statutory auditors or internal auditors of the corporate debtor.

 The resolution professional is required to seek the vote of the creditors prior to taking any of these actions at a meeting of the committee of creditors.

 In the matter of Swiss Ribbons, the Supreme Court held that the committee of creditors has final authority in commercial decision-making and the NCLT should not impose its will on the committee of creditors.

 The Code requires that the following decisions made by the committee of creditors require a vote of not less than 66 per cent of the voting shares of the financial creditors:

 - extension of corporate resolution plan process period (after expiry of initial 180 days);

 - decision to liquidate the corporate debtor.

 Before the June 2018 amendment, the above decisions required a vote of not less than 75 per cent of the voting shares of the financial creditors.
 The rest of the decisions can be taken by 51 per cent of the voting shares of the financial creditors.

-Where a corporate debtor does not have any financial creditors, the committee of creditors shall comprise 18 operational creditors holding highest debt and a representative of workmen.
+Where a corporate debtor does not have any financial creditors, the committee of creditors shall comprise 18 operational creditors holding the highest debt and a representative of workers.

 Resolution professional: appointment, removal, powers and functions